flyover

 What is a freestanding patio?

 A freestanding patio stands on its own posts and doesn’t rely on attaching to the house.
+It's a standalone carport structure.
 It’s a super flexible choice when an attachment point is tricky (or not allowed), or when you want cover in a different spot entirely — think pool areas, backyard seating zones, sheds, granny flats, or detached parking.

 Online Patios also offers freestanding options as part of its broader DIY kit range.